dss-extensions/dss_capi/README.md

 Recent changes
 ==============
+- 2018-03-06 / version 0.9.4: Includes fixes for DSSProperty, includes of the original helpstrings in the C header, integrate upstream changes up to revision 2152.
+This version introduces a first version of .NET bindings to the native DLL.
+- 2018-02-16 / version 0.9.3: Integrate COM interface fixes from revision 2136 (`First` `Next` iteration)
+- 2018-02-12 / version 0.9.2: Experimental support for OpenDSS-PM (at the moment, a custom patch is provided for FreePascal support) and port COM interface fixes (OpenDSS revision 2134)
 - 2018-02-08 / version 0.9.1: First public release (OpenDSS revision 2123)
-- 2018-02-12 / version 0.9.2: Experimental support for OpenDSS-PM (at the moment, a custom patch is provided for FreePascal support) and port COM interface fixes (OpenDSS revision 2134)
-- 2018-02-16 / version 0.9.3: Integrate COM interface fixes from revision 2136 (`First` `Next` iteration)
-- (planned) 2018-03-06 / version 0.9.4: Includes fixes for DSSProperty, includes most of the original helpstrings in the C header, integrate upstream changes up to revision 2146.

 Missing features and limitations
 ================================